Manchester Arena Inquiry: York couple died in each other's arms - NewsBreak

 8 days ago

-A couple who were killed in the Manchester Arena bombing died almost instantly with their arms around one another, an inquiry has heard.
+A couple who were killed in the Manchester Arena bombing died almost instantly with their arms around each other, an inquiry has heard.
 Marcin and Angelika Klis, who were from Poland but lived in York, were among 22 people killed in the May 2017 attack.
 The Manchester Arena Inquiry has...

 A gang of four men who stabbed an innocent NHS worker to death “for the sake of it” while on a mission to hunt down rival gang members have been locked away for a total of 101 years.
 David Gomoh was chosen at random by members of the Northside Newham...